 Remove the pizza from the oven after the stipulated timeline and serve your guests accordingly.

-What is The Maximum Hot Holding Temperature Requirement For Pizza?
+Maximum Hot Holding Temperature For Pizza

 Earlier, we stated that Pizza can be stored at a temperature higher than the minimum hot holding requirement (150°F &160°F).